flocela/PlazaWalkC-/README.md

 Spot has a unique_lock on its update method, so only one thread can update a Spot at any one time.

 Once a thread (with a unique box id) changes a Spot from MoveType::left to MoveType::to_arrive, the Spot is essentially owned by that thread.
 The Spot contains the thread's unique box id.
-Other threads trying to enter the Spot with a MoveType of to_arrive will not be allowed to update the Spot.
+Other threads trying to enter the Spot with a MoveType::to_arrive will not be allowed to update the Spot.
 The Spot will return false because the received box id is different from the owning thread's box id.

 Other threads must wait for the owning thread to issue the MoveTypes MoveType::arrive through MoveType::left before their requests are successful.
 It is not until the owning thread issues a request with MoveType::left, that another thread will be able to update that Spot.